nuxt-modules/color-mode/docs/content/index.md

 Dark and light mode with [auto detection]{.text-primary}

 #description
 Plug-and-play color mode module for Nuxt with auto detection made easy.
-Add `.dark-mode` and `.light-mode` classes to your CSS for easy theming.
+Easily theme your app with `.dark` and `.light` classes.

 #links
   :::u-button